growingdevs/growingdevs.github.io/README.md

 constraints of writing only for the company you work for.
 Here you'll find content about the technology, techniques, and process the authors are using.

+### Benefits ###

+* Our topics can be polyglot, without language restriction
+* The format helps motivate the people involved to write
+* Becomes a resource in its own right
+* Shared readership
+* Combined pagerank

 ## Getting Started ##

 1. Clone the repo